 - Premier: A stylist who has completed S39 cut and color training and on the salon floor

-- Advanced: A stylist with 3+ years experience with advanced training, a specialty focus and on Salon Mentor Team
+- Advanced: A stylist with 4+ years with advanced training, specialty focus and a Salon Mentor.

-- Senior: A stylist with 5+ years, with multiple specialty skills and part Salon Mentor & Leadership Team.
+- Senior: A stylist with 8+ years,multiple specialty skills and on Salon Mentor & Leadership Team.

-- Master: A stylist with 10 + years with multiple focus skills and Team Leadership
+- Master: A stylist with 15+ years, mastered multiple focus skills and a Salon Leader.

 Brielee is part of the stylist support team but does blow dry bar services, prom and homecoming hair.
 She is also available for color refreshing services and cuts.
 Book in advance for hair and makeup because she will help make you feel beautiful for your special event.